sanskrit/raw_etexts/mixed/ebhAratI-sampat/itihAsaHsaMskRtiH_cha/shilAlekhAH/i._ech._jonsaTan/Sanskrit_Inscriptions.md

   (Verse 4)... the king \[reigned\] 120 years.
 (V. 5) \[There was\] a king. zealous in doing kindness to the world; he reigned afterwards for 120 years.
 (V. 6) Then . . . a king named . . . reigned for 120 years.
 (V. 7) After him again \[was\] King Bahubalī, eminent for stoutheartedness; that able man ruled for 120 years.
 (V. 8) The king Raghupati, fair of form, heroic in policy, reigned...
 120 years.
 (V. 9) His... puissant ... reigned \[1\]20 \[years\].
 (V. 10) After him \[was\] a king, Candrodaya by name, approved by the good; he held the kingship for 27 years.
 (V. 11) The Annaveta kings, bestowing bounty in manifold wise, after experiencing worldly pleasure on earth for 5 years went to heaven.
 (V. 12) After that an excellent king eminent in religious practices, possessing wisdom, reigned for 77 years.
 (V. 13) After him, King Rimbhyappa, practising bounty. . . reigned in righteousness for 23 years.

 hen Queen Kūverāmi (?
 Kūverā), \[practising?\] bounty and good deeds, for 7 years after him made the kingdom free from foes.
 (V. 15) Then Umavīrya (?), her husband (?), a very politic king skilful in his majesty (?), ruled for 20 years.
 (V. 16) After him a king named Jugna, who benefited all beings, was then so established on the throne for 7 years.
 (V. 17) Then the able king named Lānkī(?
 Līnkī) after reigning 2 years, . . . . a valiant man, in course of time went to heaven.
 (V. 18) Here is stated the number of years 1 the ancestral monarchs: \[the number of years\] of these kings verily is 1,016 (?
 1,060).
 (V. 19) After them \[there was\] in later time one who possessed righteousness and fortune, puissant, sage, DveṇCandra by name, who was a lord of kings.
-(V. 20) He, strong of arm because of righteousness, conquered 101 kings, and built a [compact](# "See above, note on text.") (?) city furnished with walls and moat.
+(V. 20) He, strong of arm because of righteousness, conquered 101 kings, and built a compact[^88] (?) city furnished with walls and moat.
 (V. 21) He, possessing glory, having constructed the city, which laughed at the beauty of Paradise, reigned for 55 years.
 (V. 22) Then the fortunate Rājacandra reigned 20 years; having thus known the pleasure of Paradise, the king went to heaven.
 (V. 23) After him, Kālacandra (?), a very prosperous and exceedingly politic king, who reigned 9 years, went to heaven after making \[for himself\] a garland of glory.
 (V. 24) Like Śakra the Lord of the Gods was King Devacandra, who then after reigning 22 years enjoyed heaven.
 (V. 25) After him Yajñacandra was renowned, reigning 7 years.
 Then Candrabandhu enjoyed a reign of 6 years in the world.
 (V. 26) Then arose Bhūmicandra, a second moon, on earth; he reigned with righteousness for 7 years.
 (V. 27) The politic Bhūticandra, after enjoying kingship for 24 years, then departed to gain celestial happiness.
 (V. 28) Then there was the renowned Nīticandra, who removed strife by policy; he reigned like Mahendra for 55 years.
 (V. 29) After him King Vīryacandra reigned for 3 years; then King Prīticandra \[ruled\] for 12 years.
 (V. 30) After him King Pṛthvīcandra, constantly following religion, enjoyed the pleasures of kingship for 7 years.
 (V.31) King Dhṛticandra after him supported the world; he protected \[his\] people, and then after 3 years went to heaven.
 (V.32) The years spent in happy enjoyment of kingship by the 16 monarchs sprung from the lineage of the Lord (Īśa = Śiva), who bore the name Candra and had glory delightful as the moon, when counted will up verily be 230.
 (V. 33) Afterwards Mahāvīra \[was\] king of Purempura (?); he then had a godly reign for 12 years.
 (V. 34) Also the king named Vrayajap, a valiant lord of the earth, after tasting the happiness of kingship for 12 years, thereupon enjoyed the pleasures of Paradise.
 (V.35) After him King Sevinren (?) is remembered as having reigned 12 years; slaying Māvuka (?), he enjoyed the happiness of prosperity in kingship.
 (V. 36) Then King Dharmaśūra protected the earth in accordance with religion; highly prosperous, on the completion of 13 years he went to Paradise.
 (V. 37) Then \[was\] the indeed devout famous king sprung from the gods' lineage, Vajraśakti, who because of his devotion was like a Vajrin (Indra) among monarchs.
 (V.38) Possessing bounty, virtue, and other \[qualities\], he went to the world of the gods after protecting the whole universe in a reign of 16 years.
 (V. 39) After him there was a brave king, the fortunate Dharmavijaya, attended by fortune, religion, and victory, zealous in doing kindness to the world.
 (V.40) After enjoying kingship for 36 years because of religion, policy, and victory, through practising remembrance of the Three Jewels he passed away to the Tuṣita heaven.
 (V. 41) That king's good son Narendravijaya enjoyed the kingship for 2 years and 9 months.
-(V.42) There arose one belonging to the lineage of the Lord (Îśa = Śiva), a conqueror of troops of foemen, gaining great majesty by manifestation of the three [powers](# "Viz. lordship, counsel, and enterprise."),a moon of valiant kings, son of Vajraśakti, the fortunate Dharmacandra, having majestically illustrious puissance.
+(V.42) There arose one belonging to the lineage of the Lord (Îśa = Śiva), a conqueror of troops of foemen, gaining great majesty by manifestation of the three powers[^89],a moon of valiant kings, son of Vajraśakti, the fortunate Dharmacandra, having majestically illustrious puissance.
 (V.43) The fortunate king, after enjoying a prosperous reign for 16 years, made over the kingdom to \[his\] excellent son, and afterwards passed away to Paradise.
 (V. 44) His son Ānandacandra is victorious, having the lotus-flowers of his feet ruddied by the outpouring of gleams from gems in the garlands of diadems of reverently bowing monarchs, exceedingly lofty in glory unique on earth, causing gladness, potent over (?) the darkness of foemen.
 (V.45) \[He is\] a king equal to Karṇa in bounty, likewise a Yudhisṣṭhira in truthfulness, like Pradyumna in beauty, in splendour like the Sun on earth.

+[^88]: "See above, note on text."

+[^89]: "Viz. lordship, counsel, and enterprise."

  The good deeds done by that Emperor, whose thought yearned for the welfare of others, from the first year his reign until the ninth year, whether done by himself or caused to be done and approved \[by him\], because he desired for living beings an abundance of merit through enlightenment of vision and acceptance, will be declared.